unitejohndalev/Ordering-App/README.md

-#Unfinish
+#Currently working on it.

-#Recreating our thesis software, from androind application to web application
+#Recreating our thesis software, from androind application to web application.